weijingg/assignment02/README.md

     **Description:**

+    1. Using the wheelchair_boarding column in septa.bus_stops, if the value is 0 and the stop has a parent station, the value is replaced with that of the parent station to account for inherited values.
+    2. If the value is 0 and there is no parent station, the bus stop is excluded from analysis due to missing information.
+    3. If the value is 1 or 2 (wheelchair accessible and inaccessible respectively), the original value is retained.
+    4. To calculate the accessibility metric, sum the number of wheelchair accessible bus stops and divide it by the area of the neighborhood.
+The area is taken into account because neighborhoods with few bus stops serving a large area could be considered less friendly for wheelchairs, even if the bus stops themselves are wheelchair accessible.
+    5. The score is normalised to obtain a range of 0 to 1, with 1 being the most accessible.

 6. What are the _top five_ neighborhoods according to your accessibility metric?

 7. What are the _bottom five_ neighborhoods according to your accessibility metric?